 THE FOLK O’ DANU

 “Carmun will marry and have three sons.
-In her black witchery, she’ll turn the Fey that betrays their kind, and it will ill-affected the earth.
+In her black witchery, she’ll turn the Fey that betrays their kind, and use them against us.
+It will ill-affected the earth.
 They must be stopped.
 One day they’ll appear at the Isle o’ the Skye and the Isle of Ire’lan too.
 I’ve seen it, I have.
 The people will cry to us for protection...” she began the argument again.

 Anyáh shook her head sadly.
 “We each have our destiny, Eéfah.
 Mine is not war...”